citusdata/citus_docs/develop/api_udf.rst

 **distribution_column:** The column on which the table is to be distributed.

-**distribution_type:** (Optional) The method according to which the table is to be distributed.
-Permissible values are append or hash, and defaults to 'hash'.

 **colocate_with:** (Optional) include current table in the co-location group of another table.
 By default tables are co-located when they are distributed by columns of the same type with the same shard count.
 If you want to break this colocation later, you can use :ref:`update_distributed_table_colocation <update_distributed_table_colocation>`.
 Possible values for :code:`colocate_with` are :code:`default`, :code:`none` to start a new co-location group, or the name of another table to co-locate with that table.
 (See :ref:`colocation_groups`.)